Frank17/Mager/README.md

 # Mager
-A package aims to address and simplify the rare cases you may encounter (i.e. problems not properly asked/answered on StackOverflow)
+A package aiming to address and simplify the rare cases you may encounter (i.e. problems not properly asked/answered on StackOverflow)

 ## Installation